benjaminheng/knowledge-base/content/games/spelunky-2.md

 ### 6-x  (Neo-babylon)

 On 6-2, find the entrance to the figurine room.
 Use the tablet to figure out which figurine to take.
-Bring the figuring to 6-3.
+Bring the figurine to 6-3.

-- Modifiers: Simple, tall, smiling, ??
-- Material: Jade, gold, ??
-- Symbol: Ankh, bat, vortex, snake, ??

 On 6-3, if correct figurine is chosen, the figurine will hatch into a mount.
 Bring the mount to 6-4.